Y Dydd

 Y Dydd ("The Day") was a weekly liberal Welsh language newspaper established by Samuel Roberts in 1868 that was distributed in North Wales.
 Y Dydd contained general political and religious news and opinions.

 The paper briefly merged with the Tyst Cymreig to form Tyst a'r Dydd; however, it reverted to Y Dydd a year later.
 In 1954, Y Dydd merged with Corwen Chronicle and Border Advertiser.
 In 1992, Y Dydd again became a separate publication.
-It ceased publication in June of 2017.
+It ceased publication in June 2017.

 Y Dydd was published by William Hughes.
 Associated titles: Tyst Cymreig (1870); Tyst a'r Dydd (1871); Corwen Chronicle and Border Advertiser (1954); Y Dydd a'r Corwen Chronicle (1954).